-If a speed limit is not in force, your motorhome can be driven up to 70mph on motorways, 60mph on dual carriageways and 50mph on single carriageways.
+If a speed limit is not in force, your motorhome can be driven up to 70mph on motorways and dual carriageways.

 - 1. Reduce Speed:

 - i) In high or cross winds.

 - ii) Downhill.

 - iii) In poor visibility.

 - High sided vehicles cause air buffeting, so extra care must be taken when passing or being passed.
 As much space as possible should be given.